gyubin02/Real-Time-Video-Translation/README.md

 ## Limitations

-This example uses small audio chunks and a Whisper model, so transcription latency and accuracy depend on the chosen model and the performance of your machine.
+This example uses small audio chunks and a Whisper model (via `faster-whisper`), so transcription latency and accuracy depend on the chosen model and the performance of your machine.